Afghanistan: UK nationals warned not to travel to Kabul airport

 - Published

-British nationals in Afghanistan are being urged to stay away from Kabul airport amid a growing terrorism threat and a "volatile" security situation.
+British nationals in Afghanistan are being urged to stay away from Kabul airport amid a growing terror threat and a "volatile" security situation.

 Anyone in the area of the airport has been told to "move away to a safe location and await further advice".

-It comes in revised Foreign Office advice issued on Wednesday night.
+It comes in revised Foreign Office guidance issued on Wednesday night.

-US President Joe Biden had already warned of the threat posed by a group linked to Islamic State seeking to target the airport.
+US President Joe Biden has warned of the threat posed by a group linked to Islamic State seeking to target the airport.

-In the update, the FCDO said "there is an ongoing and high threat of terrorist attack".
-Travelling by road is "extremely dangerous", Britons have been warned, with people alleged to have been "mistreated" on their way to the airport.
+In the update, the FCDO warned Britons there was "an ongoing and high threat of terrorist attack", and that travelling by road was "extremely dangerous", with people alleged to have been "mistreated" on their way to the airport.

-It comes as the UK continues its rush to evacuate British nationals out of the country, as well as Afghans who worked for the UK and other vulnerable individuals, out of Kabul airport.
+It comes as the UK continues its race to evacuate British nationals, as well as Afghans who worked for the UK and other vulnerable individuals, out of Kabul airport.

-The government said the UK's aim to complete the operation ahead of 31 August was moving at "significant pace".

-More than 11,000 people have now been able to leave Kabul with the help of UK troops, according to the Ministry of Defence (MoD).
+The government has said the UK's aim to complete the operation ahead of 31 August is moving at "significant pace", with more than 11,000 people evacuated with the help of UK troops, according to the Ministry of Defence (MoD).

-President Biden has rejected calls from Prime Minister Boris Johnson and other allies to delay his withdrawal date for the remaining American troops beyond 31 August.
+President Biden rejected calls from Prime Minister Boris Johnson and other allies to delay the withdrawal date for the remaining American soldiers beyond the end of the month.

 Kabul airport is currently being defended by 5,800 US and 1,000 British troops.